Dr Amirul Islam

 - ORCID profile

-Amirul received his PhD from the University of Queensland in 2001 in Biometrics.
+Amirul received his PhD from the University of Queensland in 2001.
 He was a research-academic staff at National University of Singapore (2001-2002), University of Western Australia (2003-2004)and recently at the University of Melbourne (2005-2013) before joining Swinburne in 2014 in the in the Dept of Statistics, Data Sciences and Epidemiology.
 Amirul's research foci are in Epidemiology, Biostatistics and Genetic Statistics; large population-based cohort studies, cardiovascular disease, risk prediction, Patterns analysis, Multinomial and Spline Regression, Path analysis, and Rasch analysis for items response theory.
 His recent research projects include: (i) Bangladesh population-based Dieabetes and Eye Studies (BPDES), (ii) Psychological distress and quality of life in rural Bangladesh, (iii) Chronic diseases including diabetes and one of it's complications diabetic retinopathy in a rural district Narail in Bangladesh.

 Public and Environmental Health; Biostatistics; Epidemiology; Health research design